jblasek/Pad22/contact.md

 ## Q: Is the app made exclusively by PV students?
 ## A: Yes, most of the work on the app is done during the class of App Design.

+## Q: Does the app pull any personal information from your phone?
+## A: The app has to pull information from your PVSD account but will not take anything without asking for permission.

+## Q:

 # Contact Information
 If you have any questions, concerns, idea, or anything inbetween please email Mr. Pennebacker at dpennebacker@pvsd.org[](mailto:dpennebacker@pvsd.org).
 If you have concerns and Mr. Pennebacker is unavailable for any reason, try and talk to the members of the app design course and they might be able to contact Mr. Pennebacker.
 Go to the about page to find who the current team is.